-When it comes to technical practice, it’s especially important to remember that unless you personally hope to achieve something from it, you really won’t get anything out of it.
-The reason so many players practice so much technique and the only clear outcome they achieve is dejection and injury is because most of the education systems we are used to in the music world value time spent in the practice room over carefully crafted plans for success.
+When it comes to piano technique practice, it’s especially important to remember that unless you personally hope to achieve something from it, you really won’t get anything out of it.
+The reason so many players practice so much piano technique and the only clear outcome they achieve is dejection and injury is because most of the education systems we are used to in the music world value time spent in the practice room over carefully crafted plans for success.
 We have been sold an aesthetic of over work and productivity instead of a clear and purposeful sense of direction and dedication to taking small steps every single session.

-Luckily with just a few small mindset changes and a more planned approach to working, anyone can improve in every single technique session, so enjoy the burn of full focus and reap the wonderful rewards of committing to your own self improvement in each session!
+Luckily with just a few small mindset changes and a more planned approach to working, anyone can improve in every single piano technique session, so enjoy the burn of full focus and reap the wonderful rewards of committing to your own self improvement in each session!

 Click below to start your tonebase membership with a 14-day free trial.
 By doing so, you’ll unlock complete access to 100s of premium piano lessons and structured courses, along with:

 - LIVE workshops with top artists and pedagogues every week